-I reviewed each comment submitted in response to the ITA requests.
-Overall, the comments submitted identify technical divergences in regulations between the U.S. and the EU, Canada, and Mexico that the submitters believe are unjustified by any policy consideration such as health, safety, or environmental concerns, but act as de facto barriers to trade.
+Mexico that the submitters believe are unjustified by any policy consideration such as health, safety, or environmental concerns, but act as de facto barriers to trade.
 Most of the comments are highly specific to regulations in a particular industry or product, but my review identified several themes that appeared in multiple comments as issues across a number of sectors:

-- Because EU standards are frequently adopted in other markets, divergences between the U.S. and EU do not just hinder U.S. exports to the EU, but to other countries as well.63 - EU regulations are developed in a top-down approach, and therefore are perceived as being less evidence-based than U.S. regulations.64
+- Because EU standards are frequently adopted in other markets, divergences between the U.S. and EU do not just hinder U.S. exports to the EU, but to other countries as well.60 - EU regulations are developed in a top-down approach, and therefore are perceived as being less evidence-based than U.S. regulations.61 - Timeframes should be sufficient to allow comment and allow transition and implementation of new rules.
+62